Hepatitis C is a preventable liver disease caused by the hepatitis C virus (HCV).

 You can call Help4HepBC anytime at

 1-888-411-7578.
 You can also visit their website at

-The Pacific Hepatitis C Network can connect you with local support groups in your area.
+The BC Hepatitis C Network can connect you with local support groups in your area.

 If you think that you may have hepatitis C you can also contact your local health unit or your family doctor for further information.